Lawyers Secure Interim Payment Allowing Dad To Access Specialist Rehabilitation He Requires

 “While nothing can make up for what has happened, we are pleased to have secured the interim payment, allowing Jack to access the specialist therapies and support he requires to maximise his recovery.

 “We will continue to support Jack throughout his recovery.
 It is vital that all road users pay attention at all times to help reduce the number of people serious injured in accidents.”
-Peter Lorence - Associate Solicitor
+Peter Lorence - Senior Associate Solicitor

 Jack, of Watford, was attempting to cross Marylebone Road at around 7.30am on 2 November, 2017, when he was involved in a collision with a motorbike.